ngscopeclient/scopehal-apps/devdoc/Introduction.md

 the project or write your own instrument drivers or filter graph blocks, this should be your primary reference material.

-End user documentation is located at (link here).
+End user documentation is located at https://www.ngscopeclient.org/manual/contentsname.html

 \defgroup liblog Liblog (logging framework)